Kostenloser Versand

 What type of sleeper are you – owl or lark?

-Research: Sleeping behaviour is too individual to be limited to two types.
+Owl or lark?
+What type of sleeper are you?
+Research has shown that sleep behaviour is too individual to be limited to two types.

 Lark and owl – this is how human sleep types are fundamentally categorised by research.
 Behind this are two so-called chronotypes, each with their own internal biological clock.
 Early risers are known as larks: They already feel fresh and rested in the early hours of the morning.
 In return, larks go to bed very early.
 Owls are the exact opposite: they find it difficult to get out of bed in the morning, but are still awake for a long time in the evening and are able to concentrate well just then.